thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

 </dl>

 ## Limitations of working with TML files
-There are certain limitations to the changes you can apply by editing a Worksheet, Answer, Table, View, or Pinboard through TML.
+There are certain limitations to the changes you can apply by editing a Worksheet, Answer, table, join, View, or Pinboard through TML.

 * Formulas and columns can either have a new name, or a new expression.
 You cannot change both, unless migrating or updating the worksheet two times.